FIDE Grand Prix 2019

 The FIDE Grand Prix 2019 was a series of four chess tournaments that formed part of the qualification cycle for the World Chess Championship 2021.
-The top two finishers who had not yet qualified, qualified for the Candidates Tournament 2020–21.
-The top non-qualifying finisher is eligible for the wild card.
-The series is organized by World Chess, formerly known as Agon.
+The top two finishers who had not yet qualified, qualified for the Candidates Tournament 2020–2021.
+The top non-qualifying finisher was eligible for the wild card.
+The series was organized by World Chess, formerly known as Agon.
 Alexander Grischuk won the FIDE Grand Prix 2019 and thus became the first player to qualify for the Candidates Tournament via the event.
 Ian Nepomniachtchi, who finished in second place, was the other qualifier, while Maxime Vachier-Lagrave, by finishing third, became eligible for the wild card.
 Maxime Vachier-Lagrave eventually got a place in the Candidates after Teimour Radjabov withdrew from the tournament as he was the first reserve (by average rating).

 Format

-There were four tournaments in the cycle; each consisting of 16 players.
-There are 21 contestants, who each play in 3 of the 4 tournaments.
+There were four tournaments in the cycle; each consisted of 16 players.
+There were 21 contestants, who each played in 3 of the 4 tournaments.

-The tournaments are knock-out tournaments, in the same style as the Chess World Cup.
-At each round of the tournament, players play a best-of-2 game knock-out match.
-The regular games are:
+The tournaments were knock-out tournaments, in the same style as the Chess World Cup.
+At each round of the tournament, players played a best-of-2 game knock-out match.
+The regular games were: